getreu/tp-note/README.md

    sudo cp ~/.cargo/bin/tpnote /usr/local/bin
    ```

+   Unlike previous Linux versions (<= 1.19.13), Tp-Note displays errors
+   and debug messages as notifications.
+This requires a Linux/BSD based
+   desktop environment that follow the XDG specification, e.g. KDE,
+   Gnome, XFCE, LXDC, Mate (and probably also most others).

+   The use of notifications also removes former GTK dependencies.
+Anyway,
-   If - under Linux - you need to reduce the binary size and you can do without
+   if you prefer to see error messages on the console only, you can opt
-   error message popup boxes (for example on a headless system), no GTK is
-   required.
-In this case all error messages are dumped on the console from
+   out notifications and message boxes.
+In this case all error messages
-   where you started _Tp-Note_ into `stderr`.
+   are dumped on the console from where you started _Tp-Note_ into
+   `stderr`:

        cargo install --no-default-features --features read-clipboard,viewer,renderer tp-note
        sudo cp ~/.cargo/bin/tpnote /usr/local/bin